LudovicGardy/Neuralynx_to_BIDSlike/README.md

-# BIDS-like structure for Neuralynx hybrid data
+# Halyzia© / Ladybird Data Converter: from Neuralynx to BIDS compatible architecture and formats

 ## Description
+This program demonstrates part of the processing performed by Ladybird / Halyzia©, a software for the automatic detection of fast-ripples (FRs) in epilepsy [[L. Gardy, doctoral thesis](https://data.inpi.fr/brevets/FR3128111)], [[Brevet: FR3128111](http://thesesups.ups-tlse.fr/5164/1/2021TOU30190.pdf)].

-This program allows the transformation of clinical data acquired with the Neuralynx (research macro- and micro-EEG) and Micromed (clinical macro-EEG) systems to meet the BIDS specifications in terms of tree structure and nomenclature.
+The specific feature of the software presented here allows the transformation of clinical data acquired with the Neuralynx (research macro- and micro-EEG) and Micromed (clinical macro-EEG) systems to meet the BIDS specifications in terms of tree structure and nomenclature.
 The term BIDS-like is used to indicate that only the BIDS tree structure and nomenclature are used for the moment, without the formats being BIDS-compatible (e.g. .ncs are not BIDS-compatible) nor the .json and .tsv files necessary for a complete BIDS structure being present.

 Several major steps follow:
 1. A dictionary is created, which references various information related to the BIDS-like tree.
 It will be used by the other functions (2,3,4) to generate the BIDS-like tree structure and the names of the folders, sub-folders and files.